linroger/Wealth-of-Nations/Advanced Investments/Lecture 1- Probability Distributions of Returns.md

 Figure 1.2: Return distributions with different variances and same expected return

-Figure 1.2 shows three probability distributions.
+Figure 1.2 shows three [[Lecture 1- Probability Distributions of Returns|probability distribution]]s.
 All with the same expected value ${} \mathbb{E}[R]=0.5 \\%$ (which is about a typical average monthly return on a broad stock market index),  and three different variances.
 Using variance to measure risk,  asset A is the preferred asset,  as it has the lowest variance.

 There are cases where we know that variance is a perfect measure of risk.
 This is when the distribution of returns is fully described by mean and variance.
 This is the case for the normal distribution.

-For the probability distributions shown in this figure,  most people would probably agree with this choice.
+For the [[Lecture 1- Probability Distributions of Returns|probability distribution]]s shown in this figure,  most people would probably agree with this choice.
 If all three assets offers the same return on average,  it makes sense to pick asset A whose realized returns tend to be much more closely concentrated around the expected return and hence less uncertain.
 (These distributions may look like normal distributions,  but they aren't.
 They are log-normal distributions and have a

 slightly skewed to the right.
 We'll look in more detail at log-normal distributions later in this course).